-Championship-winning teams with issues like that are rare indeed - so the Cardinals need to apply some salve to the scar quickly to avoid it becoming inflamed as the season progresses.
+Super Bowl-winning teams with issues like that are rare indeed - so the Cardinals need to apply some salve to the scar quickly to avoid it becoming inflamed as the season progresses.

 NFL - US Sports: Which NFL division looks the strongest at this stage?

 NFL - US Sports: Can Brady lead the Bucs to the Super Bowl?

 NFL - US Sports: Greatest running backs in history

 NFL - US Sports: Greatest wide receivers in history

 Murray's comfort blanket is out for the first six weeks of the regular season too after DeAndre Hopkins was hit with a suspension.